linebender/linebender.github.io/content/blog/2025-06-06-a-plan-for-simd.md

 There’s a [Zulip thread](https://xi.zulipchat.com/#narrow/channel/197075-vello/topic/WASM.20SIMD) on this.
 One tricky bit is that WASM doesn’t have runtime feature detection, rather they expect feature detection to be done as part of the negotiation for deciding which WASM blob to serve.
-In some ways, this makes sense, as it avoids pretty much all of the difficulties of multiversioning (including potential binary size impact), but on the other hand it’s a pain, as it complicates build and deployment.
+In some ways, this makes sense, as it avoids pretty much all of the difficulties of multiversioning (including potential binary size impact), but it does require attention to build and deployment, especially as the number of cases will grow as [relaxed-simd] and other extensions ship.
+In WASM, since SIMD capabilities are determined at compile time, the `Level` enum will compile to nothing.
+When writing code portable to other targets that require runtime detection, it still makes sense to write code using the `Level` enum, but on WASM it has zero runtime cost.

 ## Very small SIMD